p3nrose/RAP_POSE_LAB/LAB_POSE.md

 ## Task 3 – Test the script on the HW

 Once your code is working in simulation you can test it on real robots.
-To do this ask the lab assistants to support you in setting up the connection for you.

-You will need the following commands in different windows:
+To do this ask the lab assistants to support you in setting up the connection for your group.
+After the connection to the robot is setup you will need the following commands to be run in different windows:

 `roslaunch rosbridge_server rosbridge_websocket.launch`